-As a past president of Banner Witcoff and a longtime board member and president and chair of the Licensing Executives Society, Gary knows how to analyze important business issues and assess the intellectual property needs of his clients.
+As a former president of Banner Witcoff and a longtime board member and past president and chair of the Licensing Executives Society, Gary knows how to analyze important business issues and assess the intellectual property needs of his clients.
 Focusing his practice on counseling and patent prosecution related matters, Gary draws on more than 25 years of legal experience to help clients strategically protect and develop their intellectual assets.

 Gary has a broad base of experience in all phases of the preparation and prosecution of patent applications, including handling reissue and re-exams before the U.S. Patent and Trademark Office (USPTO), participating in patent infringement litigation in district courts across the nation, preparing requests for inter partes review in the USPTO, and advising clients on intellectual property issues such as licensing and AIA-related matters.

 Relying on his background in computer and systems engineering, Gary prepares and prosecutes patent applications encompassing a vast array of industries and technological areas, including computer software, e-commerce and Internet related technology, telecommunications, satellite communications, semiconductors, computer hardware, and electromechanical devices.
 He has rendered advice to clients, from startups to Fortune 500 companies, on a multitude of issues, including assessing validity, infringement, and patentability; formulating and evaluating positions for post-grant proceedings; conducting due diligence investigations; and formulating right-to-use opinions.

 Recently, Gary led a team that analyzed a large portfolio of patents asserted against the product line of a major international corporation and prepared non-infringement and invalidity opinions that culminated in resolution without litigation.
 Also, he assessed invalidity positions and assisted in preparation of petitions for inter partes review against patents related to interactive communication systems that were ultimately found invalid by the Patent Trial and Appeal Board (PTAB).